Model: Notation

 Unit set Filename of your loaded unit set

-Description Description of your notation, e.g., its purpose system.
+Description Description of your notation, e.g., its purpose.
 A description is always necessary

 Keywords Optional keywords for your notation